quarkusio/quarkus-images/README.md

 The GraalVM module version defines the version you ship with the image.
 For instance, the version  `19.2.0` provides GraalVM 19.2.0.

-This version is also the version of the image.
+This version is also the version of the image, followed when necessary with `java8` or `java11`.

 ## Updating GraalVM version